Vocal Competition

 German Lieder Award - $100 (one prize per category)

-the best performance of a Lied by a composer such as Schubert, Brahms, Mozart, Wolf, Strauss.
+for the best performance of a Lied by a composer such as Schubert, Brahms, Mozart, Wolf, Strauss.

 Rules & Regulations